Come Join ILRC for How to Create Accessible Community Events

 Join the ILRC Team!

-The Independent Living Resource Center is seeking an Independent Living Advocate to be a leading member of our team to accomplish our mission of promoting independent living and full access for individuals with disabilities through advocacy, education and action in our communities.
+The Independent Living Resource Center is seeking an Operations Coordinator to be a leading member of our team to accomplish our mission of promoting independent living and full access for individuals with disabilities through advocacy, education and action in our communities.
 To apply, go to our Job Opportunities page for more details… and come join the team!

 ILRC Welcomes a New Program Manager!